npmaier/mezzanine-recipes/README.md

 # mezzanine-recipes

-This plugin gives you a "Recipe" page type for your Mezzanine sites.
+This plugin gives you a "Recipe" blog type for your Mezzanine sites.

 ## Features

 * Show your visitors what to cook
 	* Embed an image of the meal
 	* Provide an ingredient list
-* Let your visitors add a comment to recipes
+* Let your visitors add a comment and rating to recipes
 * The usual stuff - ingredients, times, categories
 * REST-API for external applications